-One century after its foundation in a small town, eastern Egypt, the fall of the withered tree of the Muslim Brotherhood has become inevitable.
+One century after its foundation in a small town, in eastern Egypt, the fall of the withered tree of the Muslim Brotherhood has become inevitable.
 However, to be realistic, this fall does not necessarily mean the end of the Muslim Brotherhood as a group.
-It could only be a necessary step in the rebirth of the oldest political Islamist organization, in a new format and under a new leadership, which will be more adapt with the challenges of the new political reality of the Middle East and the world.
-The Muslim Brotherhood’s long history of concurrent survivals, via political and jihadi channels, supports this hypothesis.
+It could only be a necessary step in the rebirth of the oldest political Islamist organization, in a new format and under a new leadership, which will be more adapted to the challenges of the new political reality of the Middle East and the world.
+The Muslim Brotherhood’s long history of concurrent survival, via political and jihadi channels, supports this hypothesis.
 In that sense, what should the Arab countries (Egypt, Saudi Arabia, United Arab Emirates (UAE), and Bahrain) that have been relentlessly fighting against the Muslim Brotherhood expect?
 And, most importantly, what decision-makers in these countries do, at this unprecedented moment in the history of the Muslim Brotherhood?

 The Vertical Fractures in Leadership

-The recent boss fights among the leaders of the Muslim Brotherhood, who are mainly scattered between Britain and Turkey, is only the tip of the slowly collapsing iceberg.
+The recent boss fights among the leaders of the Muslim Brotherhood, who are mainly scattered between Britain and Turkey, are only the tip of the slowly collapsing iceberg.
 The timeworn political and jihadi cores of the Muslim Brotherhood have already started decaying since the fall of the Muslim Brotherhood from the highest peak of political power in Egypt, eight years ago.
 Since then, the leaders of the group, who fled Egypt to Turkey and Qatar, in 2013, have been declining to submit to the authority of Ibrahim Munir, who leads the long-established London-based western wing of the Muslim Brotherhood.

 For seven years, the Turkey-based front managed to act like a thorn in the back of Ibrahim Munir and his supporters.
 They refused to accept the automatic installation of Munir in the position of the Supreme Guide, following the arrest of Mohamed Badie, the eighth Supreme Guide, by the Egyptian authorities, in 2013.
 Rather, they named Mahmoud Ezzat, a leading member at the Shura office, as the new Supreme Guide, to lead the group alongside his mate, Mahmoud Hussein, who kept his long-held position as the Secretary-General of the Muslim Brotherhood.
-Munir’s resistance to Ezzat-Hussein front was very limited, all these years, for several reasons.
+Munir’s resistance to the Ezzat-Hussein front was very limited, all these years, for several reasons.
 One of them is the strong support among the Muslim Brotherhood youth to Mahmoud Ezzat, and the generous financial support received by the factions of the group, based in Turkey, via Mahmoud Hussein.

 To keep the ball rolling against Hussein and his front, Munir called for internal elections on all the leading positions in the guidance office.
-However, Hussein’s front refused to participate in the elections because only the members under 45 years-old were allowed to run.
+However, Hussein’s front refused to participate in the elections because only the members under 45 years old were allowed to run.
 Around that time, the restrictive pressures leveled by the Turkish authorities on the members of the Muslim Brotherhood living in Turkey, headed by Mahmoud Hussein, in adherence to Turkey’s reconciliation process with Egypt, offered Munir a golden opportunity to knock them down.

-First, Munir made two shocking decisions: one is to dissolve the Administrative Office of the Muslim Brotherhood, based in Turkey, and the other is to dissolve the Shura Council of the Muslim Brotherhood, based in Qatar.
+First, Munir made two shocking decisions: one was to dissolve the Administrative Office of the Muslim Brotherhood, based in Turkey, and the other was to dissolve the Shura Council of the Muslim Brotherhood, based in Qatar.
 He justified the decision by being part of an agreement with the political authorities in Turkey and Qatar, following the Gulf reconciliation agreement, signed in January.
 Expectedly, Hussein and his team decided to plot a coup on Munir, that started by mobilizing the Muslim Brotherhood youth against him, using the vast social media teams that they fund and control.

 Eventually, Munir referred Mahmoud Hussein and his supporters to internal investigations, accusing them of committing administrative and financial violations.
 Last week, on the 10th of October, a decree signed by Munir, in his capacity as the Acting Supreme Guide, ordered the suspension of Mahmoud Hussein, and other five of his supporters from the Shura Office, based on the outcomes of the investigations that proved them guilty.
 By all means, this can be seen as Munir’s successful and final checkmate move in this dispute.
-He has successfully won the control game against his brother-rivals.
+He has successfully won the control game against his brother's rivals.
 Hussein has become too weak to fight back, due to the political and financial marginalization of his team inside Turkey.
 Also, his favorite companion Mahmoud Ezzat is now in prison.
 Plus, the Muslim Brotherhood’s bylaw already supports Munir’s extreme decisions.

-However, in the process, Munir created a power vacuum in the leadership of the group that threatens the fall of his own seat, if not quickly filled with appropriate leaders that appeal to the group’s external sponsors, and to the grassroots members of the group, especially the youth, who are mostly biased to the leadership of Hussein and Ezzat.
+However, in the process, Munir created a power vacuum in the leadership of the group that threatened the fall of his own seat, if not quickly filled with appropriate leaders that appeal to the group’s external sponsors, and to the grassroots members of the group, especially the youth, who are mostly biased to the leadership of Hussein and Ezzat.

 The Horizontal Fractures between the Base and the Leadership